mattrussell2/gradescope-autograder/README.md

 git push -u origin YOUR_DEFAULT_BRANCH_HERE
 ```

-## Repository Structure
+# Repository Structure
-The organization of the directory structure is configurable, but for the various systems to work properly, there must be some well-defined directory structure.
-The default structure is as follows
+The default expected repository structure is as follows.
+Note that some of these paths are configurable - see `config.toml` below for details.
 ```
 .
 |--- assignments/